prospa-group-oss/interview-test-data-engineer/README.md

 - add a fields to classify the customer account balance in 3 groups
 - add revenue per line item
 - convert the dates to be distributed over the last 2 years

+	- Solution
+		- Using .dlayer.databaseconnection.databaseConnection class process is connecting to sqllite database.
+		- With the help of .tp_configuration.util.load_config function, we are loading below configuration from .tp_configuration/dwh_config.yaml file.
+			- dwh_customer : Query to insert the records in dwh_customer table.
+Query is joining region, nation, customer tables to get the data.
+			- dwh_partsupp : Query to insert the records in dwh_partsupp table.
+Query is joining region, nation, part, partsupp and supplier table.
+			- dwh_lineitem : Query to insert the records in dwh_lineitem table.
+Query is joining lineitem and orders table.
+		- The dwh_customer table has added column for 3 groups for account balance (dwh_customer.c_balgroup).
+		- The dwh_lineitem table has added column for revenue per line item (dwh_customer.c_balgroup).
+		- Script ./dwh_loader.py is using above configuration to load the data into dwh tables.

+				`python dwh_loader.py`

 5. How to schedule this process to run multiple times per day?